Diabetes is a hormone-related disorder that often leads to hair loss or thinning hair.

 Usually, a healthy person would lose around fifty to a hundred strands of hair every day.
 Therefore, it increases hair loss quickly, you may require medical assistance, since untreated diabetes can trigger further hair loss.

 Diabetes often leads to diffused hair growth that could be the result of medical stress or side effects of certain drugs for diabetics.
 Usually, it depends on the human body, as each person reacts differently to certain medications.
-The stress caused by chronic diabetes reduces the growth of hair.

 After a period of seven to eight months, hair follicles undergo a resting period and are gradually replaced by new hair growth.
 The replaced strands push the old hair to the surface of the scalp, and hair fall, this is known as telogen effluvium.